One of the most popular beard oil ingredients is the sweet almond oil and regular almond oil.

 This makes me ask the question;

-Since some evidence suggest that the fatty acids in almond oil can suppress the androgenic hormones that are responsible for your beard growth in the first place, it’s not recommended to use beard oils listing those as ingredients.
+Evidence suggests that the fatty acids in almond oil can suppress the androgenic hormones that are responsible for your beard growth, and the type of fat is also prone to lipid-peroxidation, so it easily goes rancid on the face.

-For some actually good carrier oils to use in your beard oil instead of sweet almond oil, try jojoba oil, castor oil, or argan oil.
+For some actually good carrier oils to use in your beard oil instead of sweet almond oil, try jojoba oil, castor oil, or meadowfoam seed oil.